physiopy/phys2bids/docs/installation.rst

 Open a terminal in the ``phys2bids`` folder in ADMIN MODE and execute the command::

     pip install .
-    # or this one if you want all the extra dependencies installed
+    # or if you want all the extra dependencies installed:
     pip install .[all]

 Check your installation!